Even if you’re not as big into hiking as Dave and I are, good refillable water bottles are invaluable on your boat.

 The small neck is also a problem if you want to put some ice in the bottle.
 And screwing off the top every time you want a drink is just sort of a hassle.
 And the newer bottles are such thin plastic that there’s always the risk of a split bottle soaking everything and leaving you without a bottle of water.

-Instead, my choice is the Nalgene All-Terrain Bottle (available at Amazon and better outdoors stores).
+Instead, my choice is the Nalgene All-Terrain Bottle (link is to Amazon US; see on Amazon Canada or Amazon UK).
 I bought three of them in 1999, have used them extensively, and they’re still going strong.

 Why do I like them so much?